KitKatAnalytics/PortfolioProjects/README.md

 # PortfolioProjects
-Above is a portfolio of projects that showcase skillsets in Data exploration and Visualisation, skillsets that serve invaluable in tackling the abundance of continually emerginging data.
+Above is a portfolio of projects that showcase skillsets in Data exploration and Visualisation, skillsets that serve invaluable in tackling the abundance of continually emerging data.
 The software I have proficiency in as well as the skills demonstrated include:

     ** Tableau:
           - Cleaning Data